russellquinn/iOSVimeoURLFetcher/README.md

 This class will:

 * Scrape the provided Vimeo HTML page for the URL to the JSON metadata
-* Parse the JSON and get the HD H.264 stream
+* Parse the JSON and get the HLS stream

 Notes: